 Here’s a topic that veers quite a bit from graphic design, web development, or marketing.
 But it’s an example about how design––any kind of design––needs to function for its user.

 When I was in college in Japan I became aware of the degree to which US consumer goods are largely designed for tall, American men.
-Tables in public spaces are with too tall or their matching chairs too short, and I'm too short to not feel dwarfed and awkward; subway straps too high; cars are hard for me to feel tall enough to see as well as I'd like, computer mice are too big...
-It's not that I mind other people being comfortable, it's just a lack of awareness that there are a lot of us who are under 5'7" (I'm under 5'4") and need to attend conferences, drive cars and use mice.
+Tables in public spaces are either too tall or their matching chairs too low, and I’m too short to not feel dwarfed and awkward; subway straps are too high; car seat design makes it hard for me to feel tall enough to see as well as I’d like, computer mice are too big.
+It’s not that I mind other people being comfortable, it’s just a lack of awareness that there are many of us who are under 5’7″ (I’m under 5’4″) and need to attend conferences, drive cars and use mice.

 Design ––any kind of design––needs to function for its user.

 Lately a new line of thought has hit me.
-NOW I'm on this about products -- normal products --for our aging population.
+So now I’m on this about products — normal products –for our aging population.

 I recently wrote the following letter to the CEO of Ikea and the president of Ikea USA.
 I don’t expect a reply, and they probably will never see it, but my question is: why are we not addressing the design needs of a significantly large, aging population?
 Baby boomers and our parents are a huge demographic.
 So this is the letter.
 I’m just going to put it here as food for thought.

 As a long-time IKEA fan, I always find your catalogs and “Home Tour” features inspiring.
 But there is something in them I recently realized is somewhat missing the mark for some of us, and I have a suggestion/request, or perhaps we could even call it a design challenge.